jbcool17/jbssh/README.md

 # Jbssh
 - Learning about Gems and CLI Applications
-- this gem is not secure, stores passwords as clear text, working on it

-CLI Utility for running commands on remote machines / downloading & uploading files via SSH/SCP
+CLI Utility for running commands on remote machines via SSH

 ## Installation